 - Check the status of claims and set-up email alerts

-- Order a new ID card and print a temporary card
+- Order a new member ID card and print a temporary card

 Understanding Provider Quality

-We offer performance and quality information on doctors, hospitals and other health care facilities to help you make health care choices for you and your family.
-Be sure to follow your doctor's suggestions about getting care and check whether your benefits cover those services and treatments.
+We offer performance data and quality feedback for doctors, hospitals and more to help you make health care choices for you and your family.
+Be sure to follow your doctor's advice for getting care and check whether your plan covers those services and treatments.

-If there is no performance information for a certain doctor or provider that does not mean that the standards of care were not followed.
-This information might not be there because there is no way to measure it yet, or because there isn't enough data to come up with performance scores.
+If there is no performance data for a doctor or provider, that doesn’t mean that they’re not following the standards of care.
+There might not be a way to measure their performance yet, or maybe there isn't enough data to review.

 Hospital Quality Measures – Process of Care Measures and Outcome of Care Measures